nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **API**:`Zoomaster.java`

-The Initialization component is responsive for setting up Zoomaster for it to be used by users.
+The Initialization component is responsible for setting up Zoomaster for it to be used by users.

 It consists of `Zoomaster`, `Ui`, `Storage`, `BookmarkList`, `Timetable` and `Module` classes.